matheusnoom/matheusnoom/README.md

-Hello my name is Matheus Rodrigues and I am a Computer Information Systems student at the Federal University of Uberlandia (UFU).
+Hello, my name is Matheus Rodrigues, and I am a Computer Information Systems student at the Federal University of Uberlandia (UFU).

 Java Backend Engineer.

 <h4>ABOUT:</h4>

-- reverse engineering
+- Software engineer
-- low-level programming
+- Low-level programming
+- Algorithms and data structures
-- casual competitive programming
+- Casual competitive programming